Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Discussion

 For the defects of both of these SCFTs it would be interesting to verify that the values of $b$ and $h_D$ that we have derived are consistent with the expression for the entanglement entropy given in \eqref{entent}.
 The entanglement entropy could be computed from the analytic STU solutions as in \cite{Jensen:2013lxa}.

+For $n\ge 1$, necessarily on the main branch of solutions, we have seen that $h_D,b\ge 0$.
+We have also seen that it is possible for $h_D,b< 0$ for $n<1$ on the main branch of solutions.
+When $n=1$ it has been argued that $h_D>0$ when the ANEC holds \cite{Jensen:2018rxu} and also when $\mathcal{N}=(0,2)$ supersymmetry is preserved \cite{Bianchi:2019sxz}.
+It would be of interest to understand in more detail why these arguments breakdown when $n<1$.

 It is remarkable that we have been able to obtain the above results without explicit solutions.
 Instead we have utilised conserved quantities of the equations of motion along with additional properties of the BPS equations, with the expressions \eqref{hemvszeqtext} and \eqref{effaiprimetext1},\eqref{eq:IntegratedFluxesExpr1text} playing a key role.
 The localisation techniques of \cite{BenettiGenolini:2024kyy} are expected to be useful for further illuminating this fact.
 For the case of $\mathcal{N}=4$ SYM theory with no mass deformations explicit solutions of the STU model are known.
+We saw that these STU solutions exist for values of the monodromy parameters that, in general, are more restrictive than the naive bounds given in \eqref{stubranches}.
 For the defect solutions of the LS theory with $\varphi\ne 0$, we have constructed some explicit solutions numerically for different values of $g\mu_F$ and $n=1$.
-It appears that when $n=1$ they exist for all values of $g\mu_F$ consistent with the bound that we found in \eqref{eq:FlavourFluxSourceBoundLS}.
+It appears that when $n=1$ they exist for all values of $g\mu_F$ consistent with the bound that we found in \eqref{eq:FlavourFluxSourceBoundLS}; we anticipate a similar story for other values of $n$ (at least for the main branch of solutions) and it would be interesting to investigate this in more detail.